FFAR Awards $1.25 Million Grant to Study Adaptive Multi-Paddock Grazing for Cattle

 AMP grazing uses light weight, portable fencing systems to move animals strategically around a large pasture, allowing for dense grazing interspersed by long periods of recovery for the land.
 This technique mimics the natural grazing patterns of wild ruminants and is highly adaptive for a variety of livestock.
 This project will quantify how AMP grazing impacts farm and ranch productivity, as well as measure environmental impacts of production.

 “Farmers and ranchers are important stewards of our nation’s natural resources.
-It is vital that we understand how different practices affect the economic and environmental resilience of agriculture,” said Sally Rockey, executive director of the Foundation for Food and Agriculture Research.
-“The Foundation for Food and Agriculture Research is proud to support science that will positively impact producers while sustaining our natural resources in the long term.”
+It is vital that we understand how different practices affect the economic and environmental resilience of agriculture,” said Dr. Sally Rockey, executive director of the Foundation for Food & Agriculture Research.
+“The Foundation for Food & Agriculture Research is proud to support science that will positively impact producers while sustaining our natural resources in the long term.”

 The research is being led by Principal Investigator (PI) Peter Byck with the School of Sustainability and the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.

 “Our interdisciplinary team of scientists are thrilled with FFAR and McDonald’s support,” said Byck.
 “We will study what these innovative farmers and ranchers have been researching for 10 to 20 to 30 years on their own land.
 We feel these producers are the original scientists with AMP grazing – and they put their livelihoods on the line for their research.
 We will simply measure their results.”

 Researchers will collaborate with cattle ranchers to study farming operations in the Southeast and Great Plains regions in the U.S. to understand producer perceptions about AMP grazing and evaluate real-world applications of the practice.
 The project will also address issues of animal wellbeing and productivity.